AdelleKing/WineShack/README.md

 ### **User Stories:**
-* As a user, I want to easily find wine based on a search criteria.
+* As a user, I want to easily find wines based on a search criteria.
-* As a user, I want to a fast and secure checkout experience.
+* As a user, I want a fast and secure checkout experience.
 * As a user, I want to save my order history and payment details.
 * As a user, I want to be able to update my profile information easily.
 * As a site administrator,  I want to be able to update and edit product information.
-* As a site administrator,  I want to be able to umanage my users and their profile information.
+* As a site administrator,  I want to be able to manage my users and their profile information.
-* As a site administrator,  I want there to be as much automation as possible so purcahses can be made 24/7, worldwide.
+* As a site administrator,  I want there to be as much automation as possible so purchases can be made 24/7, worldwide.